On the Capacity of the Discrete Memoryless Broadcast Channel with Feedback: Channel Model

-We describe the channel model in more detail.
 The goal of the communication is that the transmitter conveys a private Message $M_1$ to a Receiver~1, a private Message $M_2$ to a Receiver~2, and a common message $M_0$ to both receivers.
 The three messages $M_0, M_1$, and $M_2$ are assumed to be independent and uniformly distributed over the finite sets $[2^{nR_0}]$, $[2^{nR_1}]$, and $[2^{nR_2}]$ respectively, where $n$ denotes the blocklength and $R_0, R_1, R_2$ are the corresponding common and private transmission rates.